getcarina/getcarina.com/_tutorials/load-balanced-wordpress-containers.md

     redis
   ```

-  Note the `--memory` flag, which limits memory usage to a maximum of 4GB.
+  Note the `--memory` flag, which limits memory usage to a maximum of 4 GB.

 2. After your Redis container is up and running, run the following command to
    find its IP address: